Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_file_types/Receive_mode.md

 ---

-    title:  Configure receive mode (native)
+    title: " Configure receive mode (native)"
-    linkTitle: Configure receive mode (native)
+    linkTitle: "Configure receive mode (native)"
     weight: 220

----
-## File type
+---## File type

 The behavior of the values ‘’ and ‘ ’, for FTYPE and FRECFM respectively, are not detailed in the following tables.
-These values correspond to <span style="font-family: 'Courier New';">undefined</span>, which means that the transfer in reception takes the value sent through the network.
+These values correspond to undefined, which means that the transfer in reception takes the value sent through the network.

 ****File type when the file does not exist****

 The following table lists the different types of files that can be created on an IBM i system if the file to receive does not already exist:

-QQQ\_QQQ\_QQQ

 | FTYPE  | FRECFM  | Created file<br /> Type  | Created file<br /> Max record length  |